flofriday/Whitespace/README.md

 ## What is the current state?
 This Software is currently in alpha.
 At its core Whitespace works just fine, so you can encode text to whitespaces and also decode it.

 However, the app isn't ready yet.
-So for example there is no support for droping files or to encrypt the text and at the moment the app is also really ugly.
+So for example there is no support for droping files or to encrypt the text.
+Also the UI isn't perfect but I'm working hard to create a nice Interface.

 ## How to install?
 1. [Download](https://github.com/flofriday/Whitespace/releases/tag/v0.0.1-alpha) the rigth binary for your Computer.